giapdangle/sapphire-tools/sapphire/README.txt

 License Information
 -------------------

-The contents of this repository are released under the Creative Commons Attribution-ShareAlike 3.0 Unported license.
+The contents of this repository are released under the Mozilla Public
+# License, v.
+2.0.

-See http://creativecommons.org/licenses/by-sa/3.0/ for more information.
+See http://mozilla.org/MPL/2.0/ for more information.